 Ticks are tenacious little creatures and they are everywhere in our hills, grasses and open spaces.
 Again, we do our best to check for ticks after outings, but inevitably they grab onto pups and people alike and are very good at hiding in the warm crevices.
 To protect your dog against ticks, and to prevent the potential for contracting tick-borne diseases; including Lyme disease, we advise you to regularly use tick preventives on your dog.
 There are many prescription and over the counter options available.
 We encourage you to speak to your vet to help you find a medication that is right for your dog.

 Sit Stay Sleep crew

-George Berven continues to be an invaluable help around here doing lots of weekend walks, hanging out with the dogs when I’m out, helping with onsite projects and generally providing physical and emotional support to my busy life.
-He also provides hours of couch snuggles for the pack.
+George Berven continues to be a valuable help around here doing weekend walks, hanging out with the dogs when I’m out, helping with onsite projects and generally providing physical and emotional support to my busy life.
+He also provides hours of couch snuggles for the pack

 General reminders for your dog’s upcoming stay

 - Fill-out an itinerary sheet online for your trip.

 - Make sure vaccines and flea treatment are all current.

 - You are responsible for drop-off and pick-ups of your dog (within a 30-minute window) as scheduled.
 Please let me know ASAP if you will be early or delayed.